Clean Energy Partnership

 Over the next decade, the state’s environmental and clean energy statutory requirements and goals will create continued demand for clean energy jobs.
 With clean energy workers in the state indicating high satisfaction with their careers, Maine has a significant opportunity to bridge the workforce gap by expanding outreach and raising awareness of clean energy careers among key populations.

-Since 2022, the GEO has awarded nearly $5 million in federal funds via the Clean Energy Partnership for clean energy workforce development and training programs.
-Programs have been launched across the state to support and prepare hundreds of Maine people for careers in the state’s rapidly growing clean energy sector, attracting new workers to the clean energy and energy efficiency workforce, providing career training and upskilling, increasing diversity and representation, and facilitating entry into the clean energy job market.
+Since 2022, GEO has awarded over $8 million in federal funds via the Clean Energy Partnership for clean energy workforce development and training programs.
+Programs have been launched across the state to support and prepare hundreds of Maine people for careers in the state’s rapidly growing clean energy sector, attracting new workers to the clean energy and energy efficiency workforce, providing career training and upskilling, and facilitating entry into the clean energy job market.
 For more information, visit this page.

 About Maine's Clean Energy Workforce